-In the last decades, the scope, prevalence, and significance of the migration phenomenon have turned virtually every state in the Americas into a country of origin, destination, transit, and return for migrants.
-As a direct result of this, migration has become a priority on the political and diplomatic agenda in the region.
-Violence and disparity in standards of living, including social and employment benefits, are factors that are related to migratory flows in the region.
+In recent decades, the scope, prevalence, and significance of the migration phenomenon have turned virtually every state in the Americas into a country of origin, destination, transit, and return for migrants.
+As a direct result, migration has become a priority on the political and diplomatic agenda in the region.
+Violence and disparities in standards of living, including social and employment benefits, are factors that are related to migratory flows in the region.

 There is recognition of the close connection between economic development and human mobility in countries of origin, destination, transit, and return.
-There is likewise recognition that migratory flows have had significant social, political, cultural, and economic consequences for countries of origin, destination, and, to a lesser degree, transit.
-The impact of migrant workers on local labor markets, integration of migrant populations in receiving countries, return migration, the effect of remittances on the macroeconomy, among others, have spurred interest in addressing this complex issue.
-Furthermore, phenomena associated with migration, such as migrant smuggling and trafficking in persons, violations and abuses of and threats to human rights; criminalization and stigmatization of persons residing in border areas, and the humanitarian crisis of unaccompanied migrant children and adolescents are factors that demand special attention from the countries in our region.
+There is, likewise, recognition that migratory flows have long had social, political, cultural, and economic consequences for countries of origin, destination, and, to a lesser degree, transit.
+The impact of migrant workers on local labor markets, integration of migrant populations in receiving countries, return migration, the macroeconomic effect of remittances, and other factors, have spurred interest in addressing this complex issue.
+Furthermore, phenomena associated with migration, such as migrant smuggling and trafficking in persons, violations and abuses of and threats to human rights; criminalization and stigmatization of persons residing in border areas, and the humanitarian crisis of unaccompanied migrant children and adolescents, are issues that demand special attention from the countries in our region.

-The countries of the Hemisphere recognize the right of any individual to leave any country, including his own, and to return to his country, and are interested in optimizing cooperation procedures and practices to facilitate safe, orderly, and regular migration including labor mobility, in order to maximize the migration phenomenon's positive impacts, while mitigating its hardships.
-The quantitative and qualitative impacts stemming from migration demand and require greater international cooperation to thus ensure that migratory policies respects and protects migrants' human rights.
+The countries of the Hemisphere recognize the right of any individual to leave any country, including their own, and to return to their country, and are interested in optimizing cooperation procedures and practices to facilitate safe, orderly, and regular migration, including labor mobility, in order to maximize the migration phenomenon's positive impacts, while mitigating its hardships.
+The quantitative and qualitative impacts stemming from migration demand and require greater international cooperation in order to ensure that migratory policies respect and protect migrants' human rights.

-The Program shall be conducive specifically to a human rights, gender and cultural diversity approach and respects the rights of migrants and their families.
-Given the diverse causes of migration, be they humanitarian, employment-related, or for purposes of reunification, among others, it is recognized that there are mixed migratory flows which include different kinds of migrants.
-The Program will incorporate a cross-cutting gender approach such that it will explore and assess the gender differences in migratory patterns.
+The Program will specifically promote a human-rights, gender, and cultural-diversity approach as well as respect for migrants and their families.
+Given the diverse causes of migration, be they humanitarian, employment-related, or for purposes of reunification, among others, it is recognized that there are mixed migratory flows that include different kinds of migrants.
+The Program will incorporate a crosscutting gender approach that explores and assesses gender differences in migratory patterns.

-The program will also address the relationship between migration and development, taking into account the close ties between migration and the issues of work, health, education, culture, and economic development projects of the communities of origin of migrants among other areas.
-This approach complements the vision of strengthening member states capacities so that, in an integral manner, they contribute to identifying the challenges and opportunities that migration entails.
-The goals of promoting and protecting the human rights of migrants are compatible with states' sovereign rights to control their borders and enforce their laws.
-The Program therefore acknowledges the right of member states to regulate the entry and stay of foreigners in their territories and to determine the status of migrants and the effect of that status within the domestic political, legal, economic, and educational systems of receiving countries, as well as access to government services and benefits, in keeping with the legal system in each country.
+The program will also address the relationship between migration and development, taking into account the close ties between migration and the issues of work, health, education, culture, and economic development projects in migrants' communities of origin, among other areas.
+This approach complements the vision of strengthening member states' capacities to assist holistically in identifying the challenges and opportunities that migration entails.
+The goals of promoting and protecting the human rights of migrants are compatible with each OAS member state's sovereign rights to control its borders and enforce its laws.
+The Program therefore acknowledges the right of states to regulate the entry and stay of foreigners in their territories and to determine the status of migrants and the effect of that status within the domestic political, legal, economic, and educational systems of receiving countries, as well as access to government services and benefits, in accordance with the legal framework of each country.

-The states' regulation of the entry and stay of foreigners in their territories must be consistent with applicable international law, including human rights and refugee treaties to which the state is a party, with special attention provided to unaccompanied migrant children due to the significant level of vulnerability they face.
-Nevertheless, the emergence of worrisome issues related to migration, such as the adoption of measures that tend to criminalize migrants, must be considered.
+States' regulation of the entry and stay of foreigners in their territories must be consistent with applicable international law, including human rights and refugee treaties to which they are parties, and give special attention to unaccompanied migrant children, given their high vulnerability.
+Nevertheless, consideration should also be given to the emergence of troubling developments in relation to migration, such as the adoption of measures that tend to criminalize migrants.